sina-rostami/Adobe-Connect-Meetings-Downloader/README.md

 # Adobe-Connect-Based-Meetings-Downloader
 ## Requierments
-it's enugh to just have installed `python` and `pip` on your device.
+it's enough to just you've installed `python` and `pip` on your device.

 then to install requierments for the first time run the command below in your terminal in the repository directory: